fiotestbot/fio/HOWTO.rst

 			Generate the same offset.

-	``sequential`` is only useful for random I/O, where fio would normally generate a new random offset for every I/O. If you append e.g. 8 to randread, you would get a new random offset for every 8 I/Os.
-The result would be a seek for only every 8 I/Os, instead of for every I/O. Use ``rw=randread:8`` to specify that.
-As sequential I/O is already sequential, setting ``sequential`` for that would not result in any differences.  ``identical`` behaves in a similar fashion, except it sends the same offset 8 number of times before generating a new offset.
+	``sequential`` is only useful for random I/O, where fio would normally generate a new random offset for every I/O. If you append e.g. 8 to randread, i.e. ``rw=randread:8`` you would get a new random offset for every 8 I/Os.
+The result would be one single random offset and 7 sequential offset.
+As sequential I/O is already sequential, setting ``sequential`` for that would not result in any difference.  ``identical`` behaves in a similar fashion, except it sends the same offset 8 number of times before generating a new offset.